-All communication with the court has to be in one of three official languages2 used in Bosnia and Herzegovina.
+All communication with the court has to be in one of three official languages used in Bosnia and Herzegovina.
 If you are submitting documents in another language, attach a translation drawn by a court certified interpreter.

-The list of court certified interpreters can be found on the official website of the Ministry of Justice of Federation of Bosnia and Herzegovina.3
+The list of court certified interpreters can be found on the official website of the RS Ministry of Justice.